Docs/ Replace AWS Access Keys with Short-Lived Credentials

 Configure AWS IAM to trust Vouch as an OIDC identity provider

-Vouch eliminates static access keys entirely.
+Vouch eliminates static AWS access keys.
 You configure AWS to trust Vouch as an OIDC identity provider, and developers get temporary STS credentials – valid for up to 1 hour – after authenticating with their YubiKey.
 Every API call is tied to a verified human identity in CloudTrail.
-There are no keys to rotate, no credentials on disk, and no shared secrets.

 How Vouch compares to aws login and aws sso login